chriskrycho/v5.chriskrycho.com/site/journal/2021/MusicXML and Percussion Redux.md

 There are a couple points of interest here.
 One is how the instruments themselves are defined.
 Both programs follow the Music<abbr>XML</abbr> spec here, but they represent the instrument quite differently—albeit in a rather unsurprising way, given what we saw above!

-Here’s how StaffPad defines the Wood Blocks instrument:
+Here’s how StaffPad defines the wood blocks instrument:

 ```xml
 <part-list>